Some links are affiliate links, which means if you make a purchase through these links, I earn a commission, at no extra cost to you.

 What about the price for the wine cellar itself?
 It varies a lot.
 Depending on the hour you get there, if it’s busy or not, if you’re having the wine tasting or not… For example, a group visited the cellar at 1pm, tasted 9 different wines and they also ate some Moldavian cheese.
 They paid 650 lei (32.50 euros).
 I visited the cellar at 3pm, I tasted 4 different wines (and I had the placintas!), and I paid 490 lei (24.50 euros).

 I almost forgot… If you go straight to Cricova to visit the wine cellar, the guys at the reception might tell you “Impossible, it’s fully booked!“.
 You have to book first.
 The best thing to do is to go to their store in Chisinau and to book from there.
 It’s located Strada Alexei Şciusev 96.
-They’ll be able to give you the free time slots, the prices, etc… And one last thing, bring a jacket with you, even if it’s fuckin hot outside.
+They’ll be able to give you the free time slots, the prices, etc… And one last thing, bring a jacket with you, even if it’s fucking hot outside.
 Because in the cellar, the temperature is maintained at 12°C (54°F), and the humidity level is 97-98%!
+If you spend some time in Moldova, check out the things to do in Moldova!

 - Do not travel without a travel insurance!
 Here’s why you should buy travel insurance!